Aldia

 Hollow.
 There are two paths.
 Inherit the logic of the world, or break it.
 And only a true King leads it.
 Many can’t even reach this place.
 And even here is only halfway.
 Hollow.
 Are you one worthy of it?

 That need not be the last time we face each other.
 If we have taken the additional step of defeating Vendrick’s Hollow, Aldia will step in following Nashandra’s defeat, trying to stop us from taking the throne by force.
-He notes of many kings like Vendrick who possessed powerful souls worthy of Lords of Cinder.
+He makes note of the many kings like Vendrick who possessed powerful souls worthy of Lords of Cinder.
 And yet, none of them surpassed the trials imposed by others to reach this point.
 If we are more worthy of taking the throne, he expects us to give him the answer they haven’t.
-But Aldia knows the futility of linking the fire, and has been subtly nudging us to go against our conditioning up until this point — namely, that we will take this mantle of King of Kindling or King of Dark whether we want to or not.
+But Aldia knows the futility of linking the fire and has been subtly nudging us to go against our conditioning up until this point — namely, that we will take this mantle of King of Kindling or King of Dark whether we want to or not.
 He wants us to think for ourselves, or rather, to come to the same conclusion that he has: the best course of action is rejecting the throne altogether.

 Heheheh, you are a familiar face.
 Hollow.
 One who challenges hardship.
 What have you wanted to try surmounting the curse thus far?